Don McNair Scholarship in Plant Identification and Illustration

 - Be enrolled in the 4th year of a Bachelor of Science (Hons) with a Biological Sciences or Sustainable Resource Mgmt major, Bachelor of Environmental Science and Management (Hons), or Bachelor of Natural History Illustration (Hons) program.

-- Demonstrate high academic achievement by a Grade Point Average (GPA) minimum of 6.0
+- Demonstrate academic achievement by a Grade Point Average (GPA) of 6.0 or higher in your current program.

 - Not have previously received this scholarship.